MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

 `int score()` returns the total score for that game.

 # Follow up
-It has been added the [Robert C. Marting]("Bowling Game Kata.pdf") solution in the code base in pdf format
+It has been added the [Robert C. Martin](BowlingGameKata.pdf) solution in the code base in pdf format